Compositional theories for host-core languages: Categorical semantics

 \begin{rem} Observe that if $\freccia{\mV_1}{F}{\mV_2}$ is a strict cartesian closed functor and $\mC$ is a $\mV_1$-symmetric monoidal category, then $F_{\ast}(\mC)$ is a $\mV_2$-symmetric monoidal category. \end{rem}

-Thanks to the equivalence between the category of theories and the one of models we are going to show, from a type theoretical point of view the change of base means that if we have a translation between two host languages $\host_1$ and $\host_2$ and $\core$ is an embedded language in $\host_1$, then we can use this translation of host languages to \emph{change the host language} for $\core$, obtaining an embedding in $\host_2$.
+We exploit the equivalence between the category of theories and the category of models to show, from a type theoretical point of view, that the change of base has the following meaning: if one has a translation between two host languages $\host_1$ and $\host_2$ and $\core$ is an embedded language in $\host_1$, then one can use this translation of host languages to \emph{change the host language} for $\core$, obtaining an embedding in $\host_2$.